-- (1) The drug authority committee consists of- - (a) the chief health officer; and - (b) the following persons appointed by the Minister- - (i) 1 optometrist nominated by the Optometrists Board of Queensland; - (ii) 1 ophthalmologist nominated by the Royal Australian and New Zealand College of Ophthalmologists; - (iii) 1 medical practitioner nominated by the Royal Australian College of General Practitioners; - (iv) 1 clinical pharmacologist. - (2) However, the drug authority committee consists of the persons mentioned in subsection (1)(a) and (b)(i) to (iii) if the Minister reasonably considers a clinical pharmacologist is not available for appointment under subsection (1)(b)(iv).
+- (1) The drug authority committee consists of- - (a) the chief health officer; and - (b) the following persons appointed by the Minister- - (i) 1 optometrist nominated by the Optometrists Board of Queensland; - (ii) 1 ophthalmologist nominated by the Royal Australian and New Zealand College of Ophthalmologists; - (iii) 1 medical practitioner nominated by the Royal Australian College of General Practitioners; - (iv) 1 clinical pharmacologist. - (2) However, the drug authority committee consists of the persons mentioned in subsection (1)(a) and (b)(i) to (iii) if the Minister ophthalmologist means a person registered under the Medical Practitioners Registration Act 2001 as a specialist registrant in the specialty of ophthalmology.